 i.
 Emitting devices at plants

-∼ The controller ensures operation of the pump and valves manually.
+∼ The controller ensures the operation of the pump and valves manually.

-∼ An emitting pipe consists of emitters pre-installed at the manufacture factory with specific distance and flow per hour or per crop distance.
+∼ An emitting pipe consists of emitters pre-installed at the manufacturing factory with a specific distance and flow per hour or per crop distance.

 The emitter creates head loss by restricting the flow of water through it and this head loss is achieved by friction within the emitter.